 Finding time for yourself when you’re a full-time working mom is so much harder than I ever could have imagined.
 A few months into going back to work after maternity leave, I often feel like I’m running on fumes and a little too much caffeine.
-I’ve realized that almost all my time at home and at the office feels like it’s devoted to others.
+I’ve realized that almost all the of my time at home and at the office feels like it’s devoted to others.
 This is usually completely fine and doable–until every few weeks, it hits me.
 All of a sudden, I feel completely depleted of all of my energy and I need to find a way to recharge.
 A few weeks ago, I promised myself I’d make a big change in my life in order to find a better balance.
 Sharing the one thing that’s made me happier this year (other than Naiya) since giving it a try.

 Scheduling ‘Me’ Time